Grief and the Aftermath of Neighborhood Gun VIOLENCE

 IMG_2466.jpg

-Brothers in Grief: The Hidden Toll of Gun Violence on Black Boys and Their Schools (University of Chicago Press, October 2024) spotlights the neglected aftermath of neighborhood gun violence and its consequences for racial and educational equity.
+Brothers in Grief: The Hidden Toll of Gun Violence on Black Boys and Their Schools (University of Chicago Press, 2024) spotlights the neglected aftermath of neighborhood gun violence and its consequences for racial and educational equity.
 Drawing on two years of school observations, five years of social media observations, over 100 in-depth interviews with students and adults, and students’ school records at an all-boys, all-Black charter school in Philadelphia, I offer a three-stage analysis of the institutional management of grief in a school.
 I demonstrate that the school’s inability to fully recognize its students’ complex and long-lasting grief is reflective of larger misrecognitions of Black boys’ humanity and therefore the school system’s unpreparedness to wholly serve them.
 Brothers in Grief is the first school-based examination of grief’s long-term impacts for the secondary victims of urban gun violence, who are rarely accounted for in the quantification of gun violence devastation.

 Publications resulting from this research:

-Additionally, two films emerging this project as well as resources for schools, parents, and youth can be found here.
+Additionally, two films emerging from this project as well as resources for schools, parents, and youth can be found here.
 The project has recently been covered by the Philadelphia Inquirer, Billy Penn, Omnia, Penn Arts & Sciences Magazine, Penn GSE News, and The Pennsylvania Gazette.

 Methodological Interventions for Inclusivity and Care